mitesh1612/blog/src/data/blog/observability-03-traces.md

 catch (Exception ex)
 {
     activity?.SetStatus(ActivityStatusCode.Error, ex.Message);
-    activity?.RecordException(ex); // convenience method that adds an exception event throw;
+    activity?.RecordException(ex); // OpenTelemetry extension method
+    throw;
 }
 ```

-`RecordException` is a helper that creates an event with the exception details (type, message, stacktrace) in the standard OpenTelemetry format.
-Use it.
-It is less typing than building the `ActivityEvent` manually, and tracing tools know how to render it.
+`RecordException` is an OpenTelemetry extension method from `OpenTelemetry.Trace`, not a method on `System.Diagnostics.Activity` itself.
+Use it when you have the OpenTelemetry API package referenced; on .NET 9+, `Activity.AddException(ex)` is the built-in alternative.
+Either way, the goal is the same: record exception details in a standard shape that tracing tools know how to render, instead of inventing your own exception event because apparently exceptions needed a side quest.

 :::info[Status semantics]
 `Unset` means "I didn't explicitly say whether this succeeded." `Ok` means "this definitely worked." `Error` means "this definitely failed."
 For server spans, the OpenTelemetry spec says to leave status as `Unset` for successful requests and only set `Error` for 5xx responses.
 For your own custom spans, setting `Ok` explicitly on success is fine and helps with trace analysis.